-I saw Led Zeppelin nine times while I was on MM, second only to The Who but they were a country mile ahead with 30-odd concerts.
+I saw Led Zeppelin ten times while I was on MM, second only to The Who but they were a country mile ahead with 30-odd concerts.
 My best Led Zep experience was the weekend of October 28 & 29, 1972 at the Montreux Pavilion where they played a couple of warm up shows before a period of extensive touring.

 On the Saturday afternoon I sat in the Pavilion stalls, virtually alone apart from staff and roadies, watching a Led Zep soundcheck during which they played only early Elvis songs, loads of them, and it was fabulous; Jimmy doing note-for-note Scotty Moore, Bonzo tapping away on his rims and snare like DJ Fontana, JPJ on an electric stand-up bass and Robert mimicking The King.
 They took enormous pleasure in playing songs that had inspired them in their teens, a decade and a half before Led Zeppelin came into being.
 That pleasure just shone out from the smiles on their faces, the fun they were having, and I wished Elvis was there to watch.
 (I also wished I taped it!)

 When they’d finished I asked them if they’d play a set like that at my wedding (not that I was planning on getting married) and manager Peter Grant laughed and said, “It’ll cost yer!”
 Very good natured it all was, and then Jimmy demonstrated to me how to use a new state-of-the-art stroboscopic electronic tuner he’d just acquired.
 Then he picked up his Martin acoustic guitar, the dressing room went quiet and for a few minutes he played some lovely improvised finger style.